-Aim and Scope: The College of Agriculture and Natural Resources at the University of Delaware has partnered with AGRA (Alliance for a Green Revolution in Africa) to build a Master’s degree program to train African students in plant breeding, crop protection, soil science, agricultural economics, and other areas vital to food security in Africa.
-Made possible by a generous gift from Jim and Marcia Borel, the program provides opportunities for two students per year to complete an MS degree at the University of Delaware while conducting research in their home country in an area of critical need.
+The College of Agriculture and Natural Resources at the University of Delaware has partnered with AGRA (Alliance for a Green Revolution in Africa) to build a Master’s degree program to train African students in plant breeding, crop protection, soil science, agricultural economics, microbiology, wildlife management, and entomology and other areas vital to food security in Africa.
+Made possible by a generous gift from Jim and Marcia Borel, the program provides opportunities for one to two students per year to complete an MS degree at the University of Delaware while conducting research in their home country in an area of critical need.

-Program: Students will spend the first 12-18 months at the University of Delaware completing course work, developing research skills, and outlining a research project to be completed upon return to their home country.
-Students will spend approximately 12 additional months in the home country completing their research.
-The faculty mentor will travel to Africa during the final 12 months at a time appropriate to prepare the student for their thesis defense and the writing of their thesis.
+Students will be recommended to start at the University of Delaware during the summer to acclimate and begin involvement in research coursework (as much as 3 months in advance of the first semester).
+Following this, students will spend the next 12 to 18 months completing course work, developing research skills, and beginning a research project to be completed upon return to their home country.
+Students will spend six to eight months in their home country completing their research.
+The faculty mentor will travel to Africa during this period to help prepare the student for their thesis defense.

-- African students with a BS degree (or equivalent) in plant sciences, agronomy, horticulture, agricultural economics or a related discipline.
+• African students with a BS degree (or equivalent) in plant science, agronomy, horticulture, agricultural economics, wildlife ecology, entomology, soil science or microbiology or related discipline.

 1) Statement of interest (2-page max)